Sandy Curth

 How do we design with microbes?

-Can we make high performance building materials with nothing more than the ground beneath our feet?
+Can we make high-performance building materials with nothing more than the ground beneath our feet?

-Collaborators: Laura Gonzalez, Kate Lane
+Collaborators: Laura Gonzalez

 Supported by: The Programmable Mud Initiative, Huang Hobbs Biomaker Space, MIT Biological Engineering, MIT Architecture